 The legal altitude limit in Europe is 150 meters, 80 in the U.K. (poor beggars).
-In the U.S. it's 500 feet, while in Australia it's 400 feet above the ground.
+In the U.S. it's 500 feet, while in Australia it's 120 meters (400 feet) above the ground.
 We still use the 50 meter line for the 1-Skewer kites and occasionally for test-flying a new 2-Skewer kite.

 Now, I'm not an experienced wood-worker, so feel free to do the finishing work your own way if you can do a better job!

 Rather than bore you with a bunch of long paragraphs, here's 3 lists that describe this kite string winder.

 - designed for 150 meters of 20 to 50 pound line with room to spare - it would also suit 50 meters of 100 to 200 pound line

 - saw cut angle is designed to help line stay in place for storage,

 yet slip off easily when letting out line quickly in fresh wind

 - cut-out takes some of the weight out of it, for extra comfort

 - cut-out doubles as a finger-grip when most of the line is out

 - sturdy to tolerate a fair amount of line stored under tension